 We are a large multi-disciplinary department, which aims to tackle some of the world’s biggest health challenges by integrating innovative basic biology with cutting edge clinical research.
 We have internationally renowned programmes in a range of areas including cardiovascular sciences, diabetes and endocrinology, immunology, haematology and pathology.

-Howson LJ. et al, (2018), Nat Commun, 9
+Brown JM. et al, (2018), Nat commun, 9

 In situ functional dissection of RNA cis-regulatory elements by multiplex CRISPR-Cas9 genome engineering.

-Wu Q. et al, (2017), Nat Commun, 8
+Wu Q. et al, (2017), Nat commun, 8

 RDM at the Oxford IF Science + Ideas Festival